Baked Rhubarb on Fried Polenta Rounds

 My eighty-nine year old Aunt Betty recollects rhubarb as the spring vegetable annually purchased upon its first appearance at the farmers market, then prepared and consumed almost for medicinal purposes, that was, to clear the lungs after a long winter.
 She hated it.

 Last Christmas my friend Frani gave me an original 1890 copy of “The New York Cook Book” “A Complete Manual of Cookery, In All Its Branches” by Marie Martinelo.
-As with many earlier date cookbooks, designated sections for individual fruits was uncommon, instead, fruits were mostly tied into recipes for preserving, beverages, and cake and pie baking, with chapter focuses on other more pressing chores of the day, such as making butter, cheese, maximizing household hints, and preparations for the sick.
+As with many earlier date cookbooks, designated sections for individual fruits was uncommon, instead, fruits were mostly tied into recipes for preserving, beverages, and cake and pie baking.
+The chapters focused on other more pressing chores of the day, such as making butter, cheese, maximizing household hints, and preparations for the sick.
 There appears no mention of rhubarb in this book, nor in the reprint of “The Original Fannie Farmer 1896 Cookbook” leading me to believe that rhubarb has never held a place, at least in the United States, as a favored fruit, and especially compared to its correlated pie friend, the strawberry.

 Somewhat confirming this notion, the 1972 print of “James Beard’s American Cookery” where fruit does have its own designated section, rhubarb is included.
 However, Beard then describes rhubarb as “coming into general use,” “although I would not describe it as a champion among spring fruit.”
 He writes.
 The statement was in response to the paragraph above where a Miss Leslie indicates that “Rhubarb is held in poor esteem by some of the early cooking authorities.”
 Miss Leslie also says “it is by no means as good as gooseberries.”
 Hmm.
 On the other hand, I don’t tend to see lots of gooseberries gracing markets in mid-to-late spring these days either.